animeshsinghweb/blogAS/content/posts/2019/11/chalti-chakki-dekh-kar-kabira.md

 8. **baal na baanka hoye** - not even a hair is tangled (no damage is caused)

-Kabira is metaphorically indicating us that, if you had seen your life being wasted ahead, you should take shelter of someone who had already had crossed this viscious cycle of Maya and duality or someone who is so strong, that duality can't touch them.
+Kabira is metaphorically indicating us that, if you had seen your life being wasted, you should take shelter of someone who had already crossed this viscious cycle of Maya and duality or someone who is so strong, that duality can't touch them.

-Kabira wants you to find your guru (one who eliminates your ignorance) yourself who can help you cross this duality and surrender yourself completely to him.
+Kabira wants you to find your guru (one who eliminates your ignorance) yourself, who can help you cross this duality, and surrender yourself completely to him.
 If you don't find any guru, surrender yourself to Ram (the strong, the rod, the ultimate truth) and duality can't touch you.
 By Ram, he is not pointing to the one linked with the domain of Ayodhya as in Ramayana, but something more abstract than him, something that is out of the world and hence out of the duality.
 That Ram is another word for Love seeped in yourself.

+One who truly finds Ram and takes his homage (by sacrificing himself completely, i.e. body, mind and soul) is immediately liberated and becomes fearless.
+Even time can't harm him as time is bound by duality and Ram and his lovers are not.